Published by Jeremy. Last Updated on August 27, 2020.

 The hall features five unique stalls with their own concepts including a high-end bistro (Bistro 108), a charcuterie shop, a coffee bar and bakery, a Roman pizza joint (Romulus Pizza), and a tapas bar (Nibbles).
 Going beyond this, the hall also has two bars as well as a “wine library” which is an impressive nook to learn about the internationally curated wine list and buy bottles for consumption or to go.

 Several of the stalls are operated by a unique chef and the entire program is overseen by executive chef Gaetano Ascione (who also operates Bistro 108 and a few others)- an internationally acclaimed chef who has worked in the Michelin starred Gioco in Chicago (now closed) and cooked for former presidents such as Ronald Reagan and Jimmy Carter.

-As of now all of the stalls are individually operated entities (much like neighboring Smallman Galley), so those wanting to order from one restaurant will purchase there, head over to the bar for a separate purchase (sadly home to few, if any, local products), and so on; however, food and beverages can be taken throughout the three areas of the market for enjoyment.
+As of now all of the stalls are individually operated entities so those wanting to order from one restaurant will purchase there, head over to the bar for another separate purchase (sadly home to few, if any, local products), and so on; however, food and beverages can be taken throughout the three areas of the market for enjoyment.

 As with other markets of this nature, we're attempting to eat our way through all of the vendors and share our thoughts with the ones we've visited to date below!

 Bistro 108 is one of the more fascination vendors at The Pennsylvania Market as it is run by executive chef Gaetano.
 This one serves high end fare that could be found in a fine dining restaurant just as much as a bistro as it is named.